BUCANL/Vised-Marks/README.md

 detection then concatenating the data back into a continuous form while storing the rejection information in the "marks" structure.

+## Contact us
+Please see the [Contact Us](https://github.com/BUCANL/Vised-Marks/wiki/Contact-Us) page if you have any questions.

+## Attribution

 Code initially designed and written by James A. Desjardins (SHARCNET) with contributions from Andrew Lofts, Allan Campopiano, Mae Kennedy and Mike Cichonski supported by NSERC to Sidney J. Segalowitz at the Jack and Nora Walker Centre for Lifespan Development